Eosinophilic esophagitis: Endoscopic dilatation

 Flexible upper endoscopy is recommended to remove impacted food in patients with food impaction.
-Dilation is deferred in EoE until patients are adequately treated with pharmacological or dietary therapy and the result of a response to therapy is available.
+Dilation is deferred in EoE until patients are adequately treated with pharmacological or dietary therapy, and the result of a response to therapy is available.
 The goals of therapy for treating EoE are to improve the patient's symptoms and reduce the number of eosinophils on biopsy.
 This procedure is effective in 84% of people who require it.

 Esophageal strictures and rings can be safely dilated in EoE.
 A graduated balloon catheter is recommended for gradual dilation.
-The patient should be informed that after dilation, they might experience chest pain and, in addition, risk of esophageal perforation and bleeding.
+The patient should be informed that after dilation, they might experience chest pain and, in addition, the risk of esophageal perforation and bleeding.

 Prognosis

 The long-term prognosis for patients with EoE is unknown.
 Some patients may follow a "waxing and waning" course characterized by symptomatic episodes followed by periods of remission.
 There have also been reports of apparent spontaneous disease remission in some patients; however, the risk of recurrence in these patients is unknown.
 Long-standing, untreated disease may result in esophageal remodeling, leading to strictures, Schatzki ring and, eventually, achalasia.
 The risk of esophageal strictures increases the longer eosinophilic esophagitis goes untreated, with a 9% increased incidence of strictures each year.